logo

 Picture of Kyoshi Paul

-A passionate advocate for the power of martial arts to instill the values of discipline and respect, as well as to foster patience, tolerance, and compassion, Kyoshi Paul has devoted his career to teaching both young and adult students.
+A passionate advocate for the power of martial arts to instill the values of discipline and respect, as well as to foster patience, tolerance, and compassion, Shuseki-Shihan Paul has devoted his career to teaching both young and adult students.
 He is deeply committed to helping students of all levels improve themselves and grow physically, mentally, and spiritually through Kenshikai Karate.
-Kyoshi Paul is also deeply committed to supporting the community through yearly benefit tournaments and neighborhood clean-up events.
+Shuseki-Shihan Paul and his dojo are also deeply committed to supporting breast cancer research by running and donating funds to the Komen New York City Race for the Cure®.

-Outside of the dojo, Kyoshi Paul is an avid scuba diver and snowboarder.
-He also enjoys hiking and running, and completed his fifth New York City marathon in 2007.
+Outside of the dojo, Shuseki-Shihan Paul is an avid mountaineer and snowboarder.
+He also enjoys biking and running, and has completed ten New York City marathons.